Phenylephrine: Available forms

+Contraindications

+Phenylephrine is contraindicated in people with hypertension, hyperthyroidism, and heart disease due to its vasoconstrictor effects.
+Relative contraindications include people with Raynaud's syndrome due to vasoconstriction, those taking monoamine oxidase inhibitors (MAOIs) due to inhibition of the metabolism of phenylephrine, and people with prostate problems due to potential exacerbation of urinary retention.

 Side effects

-Phenylephrine may cause side effects such as headache, reflex bradycardia, excitability, restlessness and cardiac arrhythmias.
-Phenylephrine is not suggested for use in people with hypertension.
+Phenylephrine taken orally at indicated doses is usually well-tolerated.
+It may cause side effects such as headache, reflex bradycardia, excitability, restlessness, and cardiac arrhythmias.
+At higher than indicated doses, phenylephrine can increase blood pressure and decrease heart rate.
+A 45 mg dose of phenylephrine can increase systolic blood pressure by 20 mmHg.
+Possible side effects of intravenous phenylephrine are dose-dependent and may include bradycardia and reactive hypertension.

 Heart

 The primary side effect of phenylephrine is high blood pressure.
 People with high blood pressure are typically advised to avoid products containing it.
-Because this medication is a sympathomimetic amine without beta-adrenergic activity, it does not increase contractility force and output of the cardiac muscle.
-It may increase blood pressure resulting in a slow heart rate through stimulation of vascular (likely carotid) baroreceptors.
+Because this medication is a sympathomimetic amine without β-adrenergic receptor agonist activity, it does not increase contractility force and output of the cardiac muscle.
+It may increase blood pressure, resulting in a slow heart rate through stimulation of vascular (likely carotid) baroreceptors.
 A common side effect during IV administration is reflex bradycardia.
 The low concentration eye drops do not cause blood pressure changes and the changes with the higher dose drops do not last long.

-Other
+The cardiovascular effects of phenylephrine may be potentiated in people with hypertension.
+Hypertensive crisis with phenylephrine eye drops has been reported in people with hypertension.
+In people with underlying cardiovascular disease, phenylephrine has been found to increase blood pressure and cause associated impairment in myocardial perfusion.
+Other reported side effects of phenylephrine have included increased blood pressure, vasoconstriction resulting in worsened orthostatic tolerance, atrial fibrillation following coronary artery bypass surgery, decreased cerebral oxygenation, bradycardia in people with spinal cord injury, cardiac arrhythmias, pulmonary edema, myocardial infarction, and microvascular occlusion syndrome.
+Rarely, stroke has been reported with phenylephrine, including in the oral, topical, and intravenous forms.

+Due to the increased risk of side effects in people with hypertension, phenylephrine is not suggested for use in this population.

+Others

 Prostatic hyperplasia can also be worsened by use, and chronic use can lead to rebound hyperemia.
-People with a history of anxiety or panic disorders, or on anticonvulsant medication for epilepsy should not take this substance.
+People with a history of anxiety or panic disorders, or on anticonvulsant medication for epilepsy, should not take this substance.
 The drug interaction might produce seizures.
 Some patients have been shown to have an upset stomach, severe abdominal cramping, and vomiting issues connected to taking this drug.

-Phenylephrine is pregnancy category C. Due to the lack of studies done in animals and in humans, it is not known whether there is harm to the fetus.
+Phenylephrine is pregnancy category C. Due to the lack of studies done in animals and humans, it is unknown whether there is harm to the fetus.
 Phenylephrine should only be given to pregnant women who have a clear need.

 Extended use may cause rhinitis medicamentosa, a condition of rebound nasal congestion.